 Cummins 4BT Engine History

 The Cummins 4BT Engine (3.9 L) originally was created for industrial applications.
 This small diesel made its debut in 1983 as a part of the popular B Series of Cummins Engines.
 The 4BT was installed primarily in Bread Trucks and Step Vans to haul freight around cities.
 This is engine should be name Old Reliable because it will run forever.
 The B50 Life Expectancy before overhaul is roughly 400,000 miles.
 This engine is known for is reliability as there is no electronic parts on the engine minus the starter and fuel-shut off solenoid.
 There is no reason this engine won’t run for 1,000,000+ miles.
 The standard 4BT was produced from 1983-1998.
-The post 1998 models, known as the 4BTA, are a 16 valve 170 hp 420 lb-ft of torque.
+The post 1998 models, known as the ISB 4BTA, are a 16 valve 170 hp 420 lb-ft of torque.
+These later 4BT were the ECM driven common rail fuel system units typically with the VP Pumps.

 The Off-Roading Community began installing Cummins 4BT Engines into Jeeps starting back in the 1980s for four reasons: